 Tax planning opportunities

-Where foreign employment continues to exist and part of the expatriate’s duties are performed outside of Switzerland, any employment income received in respect of the foreign duties will be treated in accordance with the DTA.
+Where a foreign employment continues to exist and parts of the expatriate’s duties are performed outside of Switzerland, any employment income received in respect of the foreign duties will be treated in accordance with the DTA.

-A significant part of tax planning involves the effective structuring of employment arrangements.
+Most tax planning involves the structuring of employment arrangements.
 Grant Thornton’s tax team can advise expatriates on these and related opportunities.

 Anthony Haug